Is the Keynes Investment Multiplier Actually a Divider?

 Money Supply 8.2 13.19 4.99 Debt Monetization 0.87 4.40 3.53 GDP 14.55 18.41 3.86

-From the end of year 2008 to the end of year 2016, government debt monetization, not all of which circulated in the money supply, increased by $3.5 trillion, and the money supply increased by $5 trillion, but the GDP, which includes the service sector, increased by only $3.9 trillion.
-Where is the multiplier?
+From the end of year 2008 to the end of year 2016, government debt monetization, not all of which circulated in the money supply, increased by $3.5 trillion, and the money supply increased by $5 trillion, but the GDP increased by only $3.9 trillion.
+Where are the multipliers?
 Evidently, government revenue, which transferred income, plus some re-investment supported a portion of the added employment, while part of the Fed quantitative easing lay dormant or supported a speculative stock market.

-Moreover, the way the Fed finances its securities purchases is by creating reserves in the banking system.
-Increased bank reserves held at the Fed don't necessarily translate into more money or cash in circulation, and, indeed, broad measures of the supply of money have not grown especially quickly, on balance, over the past few years.
+The Fed finances its securities purchases by creating reserves in the banking system.
+Increased bank reserves held at the Fed don't necessarily translate into more money or cash in circulation -- broad measures of the supply of money have not grown especially quickly, on balance, over the past few years.

 Questioning of a significant and well accepted-theory in economics, which has determined public policy and highlighted famous economic textbooks, cannot be lightly dismissed.
 A careful and complete examination of Keynes' multiplier and the contradictions concerning it are in order.
 If analysts cannot refute the presented arguments, then the "multiplier's" significance may have to be re-evaluated.

 HOME PAGE MAIN PAGE firstname.lastname@example.org